 c.
 The Privacy Act of 1974 requires a privacy notice when collecting personal data from individuals that is stored in a system of records keyed to personal identifier or other identifying symbol assigned to an individual.
 The Privacy Act also limits the disclosure of personal information.

 d.
 Information placed on a Web site is subject to the same Privacy Act restrictions as when releasing non-electronic information.
 A privacy notice is required for the Web site as a whole to cover Web site issues such as logs, e-mails to the webmaster and other specific issues.
-Direct specific privacy questions to the Department’s Privacy Act Office, A/GIS/IPS.
+Direct specific privacy questions to the Department’s Privacy Office, A/GIS/PRV.

 e.
 The extent of the use of personally identifying information must be fully disclosed and protections must be put in place to ensure information is used only within the expectations and understanding of the public.
 Information collected for one purpose may not be used for another purpose without notice to or consent of the subject of record.
 When gathering information from the public, security in the form of encryption and digital certificates must be integrated into the applications to the greatest extent possible.

 f.
 Information obtained to conduct system administration functions must be protected.
 System administrators must maintain the confidentiality of the contents of electronic communications and prevent disclosure of electronic communications to avoid being in violation of the Electronic Communications Privacy Act.

 g.
 All Federal Web sites and contractors, when operating on behalf of agencies, shall comply with the standards set forth in the Children's Online Privacy Protection Act of 1998 with respect to the collection of personal information online at Web sites directed to children.